Electric Vehicle

 The regulation affects medium-duty and heavy-duty on-road vehicles with a gross vehicle weight rating greater than 8,500 pounds.
 It also impacts off-road yard tractors, and light-duty mail and package delivery vehicles.

-When does ACF got into effect for high priority fleets?
+When does ACF got into effect?

 The first option is a ‘Model Year Schedule Timeline’.
 Fleets can comply by replacing internal combustion engine (ICE) vehicles at the end of their useful life with ZEV vehicles.
 So, beginning January 1, 2024, when affected vehicles need to be replaced, they must be replaced with a ZEV.
+Furthermore, all ICE vehicles must be retired from service after 18 years or 800K miles, whichever comes first.

-ZEV Fleet Milestones by Milestone Group and Year
+ZEV Fleet Milestones by Milestone Group and Year | |||||

-Percentage of vehicles that must be ZEVs | 10% | 25% | 50% | 75% | 100% |
+% of ZEV | 10% | 25% | 50% | 75% | 100% |

-Milestone Group 2: Work trucks, day cab tractors, pickup trucks, buses with three axles | 2027 | 2030 | 2033 | 2036 | 2039 and beyond |
+Group Two: Work Trucks, Day Cab Tractors, Buses with Three Axles | 2027 | 2030 | 2033 | 2036 | 2039+ |

-Milestone Group 3: Sleeper cab tractors and specialty vehicles | 2030 | 2033 | 2036 | 2039 | 2042 and beyond |
+Group Three: Sleeper Cab Tractors, Specialty Vehicles | 2030 | 2033 | 2036 | 2039 | 2042+ |

 The Advanced Clean Fleets Rule: Exemptions and Flexibilities